 |

-The comments below represent the personal views of the attributed writers |
+The comments below represent the personal views of the attributed writers and are in chronological order |

 At a meeting between a Working Party of the Parish Council and representatives of Lanpro/Proworks on 17 February concerns expressed by local residents and requests for clarification of the development plans were put to Lanpro.
-Lanpro said they would consider these and respond shortly; they confirmed they intended to submit an application for full planning permission in the near future.
-In the meantime the next meeting of the Parish Council will take place on Monday 3 March and will be accessible via a zoom link. |
+Lanpro said they would consider these and respond shortly; they confirmed they intended to submit an application for full planning permission in the near future. |

 The picking up/dropping off points for the school buses is on the green outside the church and at the bus stop.
 Unaccompanied children walking on The Street past White Horse Cottages is potentially dangerous and not to be encouraged.
 So, a direct route between the new development to/from the respective bus stops would encourage the uptake of homes by families with school-age children.
 Not only that, but the playground, too, would be safely accessible. |